Wififorge/Wififorge.github.io/content/Installation.md

+---
-# Installation & Setup Guide
+title: Installation & Setup Guide
+---
 **Complete Installation and Configuration Guide for WifiForge**

 This comprehensive guide covers everything you need to install and configure WifiForge for safe Wi-Fi security training.